versett/eslint-plugin-versett/README.md

 yarn link @versett/eslint-plugin-versett
 ```

-After that, a symbolic link is added to `node_modules` of the plugin directory.
+After that, a symbolic link is added to `node_modules` of the project directory.

 ### Dependencies